Parking in Your Neighborhood

 Fire Department Emergency Requirements

 - The required width of a fire department access road cannot be obstructed in any manner, including parking of vehicles (even temporary).
-Uniform Fire Code 902.2.4.1
+International Fire Code 503.4.

 - Fire department access roads (fire lanes) shall be identified by a curb and/or a street sign marked with red paint and white lettering stating “Fire Lane - No Parking.”
-Uniform Fire Code 901.4.1
+International Fire Code 503.3.

 Fire Protection Equipment and Fire Hydrants